DiamondLightSource/pymalcolm/docs/dev/api/core/method.rst

-Method
+MethodMeta
 ------

-A Method exposes a function call for a Block:
+A MethodMeta exposes a function call for a Block:

 .. module:: malcolm.core.method

-.. autoclass:: Method
+.. autoclass:: MethodMeta
     :members: